 With a client cap of 1000!
 And 30 coaching slots, it’s one only those with empire dreams should consider.

-With all that said, I would recommend the Starter+ plan for you as a solo trainer.
+I would recommend the Starter+ plan for you as a solo trainer.

 It gives you access to a large enough client cap to justify signing up for a client management service in the first place.